JNCC MMO Mini Cruise

 - Life Onboard

 Stephanie Barnicoat has extensive experience working offshore as a consultant, carrying out visual and acoustic surveys on seismic exploration projects, windfarm installations and in marine mammal research around the world.
 She has in-depth knowledge of PAM hardware systems and PAMGUARD software.
-Steph has an MSc in Biological Diversity and a BSc in Marine Biology and Zoology
+In her spare time, she is a member of the British Diver Marine Life Rescue (BDMLR) team where she assists in the rescue and rehabilitation of abandoned or injured seal pups and other marine wildlife.
+Steph has an MSc in Biological Diversity and a BSc in Marine Biology and Zoology.

 Delegates who have completed the JNCC MMO course often progress to the 3-day Passive Acoustic Monitoring (PAM) Level 1 course.
 PAM provides MMOs with an additional tool to detect marine mammal species.
 The PAM Level 1 course will equip you with the skills required to become an offshore PAM operator while widening your knowledge of acoustic monitoring and increasing your understanding of industry requirements for environmental mitigation.